PHRF Racing Page

-5. In order for a race to elligible for scoring for a fleet, there must be a minimum of 3 boats racing in that fleet.
-As a courtesy, boats racing unofficially in an ineligible fleet are requested to keep clear of boats officially racing.
+3. In order for a race to elligible for scoring, there must be a minimum of 3 boats racing.

-6. All boats will be handicapped using the average PHRF rating as published by U S Sailing.
+4. All boats will be handicapped using the average PHRF rating as published by U S Sailing with appropriate adjustments for Spinnaker, Non Spinnaker, or other equipment adjustments as set by the PHRF Rating Committee.

-8. Boats sailing non spinnaker with an over length whisker pole will be given a 9 second addition to their base PHRF rating, with the exception of the Catalina 22, whose base rating assumes the class legal, over length pole.
+6. Boats sailing non spinnaker with an over length whisker pole will be given an adjustment to thier base rating determined by the PYC PHRF Committee, with the exception of the Catalina 22, whose base rating assumes the class legal, over length pole.

-9. There will be a 2 hour time limit for each fleet for each race.
-If no boat within a particular fleet finishes within 2 hours, the race will be abandoned for that fleet.
+7. There will be a 2 hour time limit for for each race.
+If no boat finishes within 2 hours, the race will be abandoned.

 A. Comparison of qualifying races. i.e. Who had the most 1st's, 2nd's, 3rd's, etc.